 I arrange all of the ideas, then propose the appropriate option to create the most beautiful experience.
 I source all my flowers from the NYC Flower Market and local farms on the East End in the summer, where I personally select every bunch.
 The best is when I have that dream client and the flexibility to add in an unexpected special flower found in the market that morning.

-Photography by Doug Young
+Photography by: Photography by Doug Young